When our children become paralyzed with fear, it’s hard to know how to help them!

 For some children (and parents), this slow approach takes time and patience, as it did for my friend and her daughter.
 Month after month, the daughter would cry as they approached the auditorium.
 Some mornings, the daughter was still crying as the mother left for work.
 The mother’s patience wore thin; she started to think it would never end.
 But she kept making the time to comfort and reassure her daughter on those days.

 Finally, her long effort paid off.
 One assembly day in the spring, as the two of them were driving to school, the daughter said, “I know the assembly is today, Mommy, and I don’t mind if you go.”
-The daughter gave her mother a big hug and waved goodbye without tears.
+When they got to the auditorium, the daughter gave her mother a big hug and waved goodbye without tears.

 Transform Fears Through Play